makeyourownmaker/QuasicrystalGifs/README.md

 [Another early implementation](http://wealoneonearth.blogspot.com/search/label/quasicrystal).
 This time in Java.
 Requires post-processing with the convert tool from ImageMagick to produce animated gifs.
+Code is readable but not vectorised.

 [Andrew Horchler's Matlab implementation](https://github.com/horchler/quasicrystal) will produce animated gifs or movies.